dimroc/blog/_posts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 A client wanted to know and I was fresh out of my [Machine Learing Class by Andrew Ng of Stanford and Coursera](https://www.coursera.org/learn/machine-learning).
+But this had to be low maintenance, so mathematical python code was going to be a stretch.
+In came [AWS Machine Learning](https://aws.amazon.com/machine-learning/) to save the day.

 ## Why not just use Regex?

 - Regex might not exist for that particular provider
-- Cannot learn and improve over time like a machine learning model can.
+- Cannot learn and improve over time like a machine learning model
 - Still unmanageable working with tens if not hundreds of providers as opposed to one [Multiclass Classification Model](http://docs.aws.amazon.com/machine-learning/latest/dg/multiclass-classification.html)